Chrismarsh/CHM/docs/build.rst

 High performance allocators
 ++++++++++++++++++++++++++++++++

 By default jemalloc is used.
+Unless there are issues these should be enabled.

 ``-DUSE_TCMALLOC=FALSE -DUSE_JECMALLOC=TRUE``.